The Players Club: Soundtrack

 A successful soundtrack was released on March 17, 1998, It peaked at #10 on the Billboard 200 and #2 on the Top R&B/Hip-Hop Albums.

 Reception

 Box office

-The movie debuted at No. 5.
+The movie opened on April 10, 1998 and debuted at No. 5 in the box office, behind City of Angels, Lost in Space, Titanic, and Species II.
 It went on to gross $23,047,939 domestically, and $213,546 in foreign markets for a total lifetime gross of $23,261,485.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 31%, based on 16 reviews, with an average rating of 5.20/10.
+On Rotten Tomatoes, the film has an approval rating of 35%, based on 17 reviews, with an average rating of 5.20/10.

+Roger Ebert awarded the film 3 out of 4 stars and said, "Ice Cube makes 'The Players Club' observant and insightful; beneath its melodrama lurks unsentimental information about why young women do lap dances for a living, and what they think about themselves and their customers."
+He added, "What's interesting about [the film] is how it moves through various tones and kinds of material.
+There's the documentary stuff, the crime story, Diana's shaky romance with a new boyfriend, Ebony's problems, and comic relief from the stylized dialogue of Dollar Bill and his doorman, L'il Man...And then a strong underpinning of economic reality".
+He noted, "The movie doesn't preach, but it has values.
+It sees the Players Club as a job, and the women there are workers, not sex objects."
+Owen Gleiberman of Entertainment Weekly also gave a positive review.
+Like Ebert, he praised the cast, particularly LisaRaye's performance as Diana.